-The terms of our credit facilities with Pinnacle requires us to comply, on a quarterly basis, with specific financial covenants including a total liabilities to tangible net worth ratio.
-We are required to maintain a total liabilities to tangible net worth ratio of not more than 0.95 to 1.0.
+We are required to have a total liabilities to tangible net worth ratio of not more than 0.95 to 1.0, measured at the end of each quarter.
 The ratio is calculated by dividing total liabilities, as defined in the loan agreements, by tangible net worth, as defined in the loan agreements.
-As of April 30, 2019, we had a total liabilities to tangible net worth ratio of 0.96 to 1.0 and, therefore, we were not in compliance with the total liabilities to tangible net worth ratio covenant under our credit facilities.
+As of July 31, 2019, our total liabilities to tangible net worth ratio was 0.93 to 1.0 and we were in compliance with this total liabilities to tangible net worth ratio covenant under our credit facilities.